inko-lang/inko/docs/source/getting-started/modules.md

 Here the most recent version that satisfies all requirements is 1.8.2, so Inko will pick that version of the "json" package.

-If packages require different major versions of another package, Inko produces an error as we don't support using multiple major versions of the same package.
+Inko supports different major versions of the same package.
+This makes it possible for package `foo` to require `json` version 1.8.2 or newer, while package `bar` requires `json` version 2.0.0 or newer.

 Using minimal version selection offers several benefits: